edespino/cloudberry-site/docs/security/client-auth.md

 The program will generate a key that is passphrase protected, and does not accept a passphrase that is less than four characters long.

-To use this certificate with Cloudberry Database, remove the passphrase with the following commands:
+To use this certificate with Apache Cloudberry, remove the passphrase with the following commands:

 ```
 # openssl rsa -in privkey.pem -out server.key